YuvrajChougule/Daily-Activities-/README.md

 4.WAP to accept Character from user and check if it is vowel or not

-5.WAP to accept choice from user and accordingly display the output
+5.WAP to accept choice from user and accordingly display the output{Did not understand problem statement}